 While a traditional review is not done anonymously, a 360 review typically entails full anonymity for participants.
 Whereas a performance appraisal involves a one-on-one meeting between a manager and employee, a 360 review gathers feedback without the employee being present.
 An HR manager might review the feedback with the employee afterward when sharing it.

-The anonymity of a 360 review is a key benefit, as it can encourage more open feedback—which is particularly important when seeking feedback from direct reports and colleagues who may otherwise feel hesitant to be fully honest.
+The anonymity of a 360 review is a key benefit, as it can encourage more open feedback.
+This is particularly important when seeking feedback from direct reports and colleagues who may otherwise feel hesitant to be fully honest.

-A standard performance appraisal often helps a manager make a decision about whether an employee should get a raise or a promotion.
+A standard performance appraisal often helps managers decide whether an employee should get a raise or a promotion.
 Many HR experts advise against using 360 feedback for that purpose, as it would promote a sense of competition among employees that could skew results instead of fostering a positive workplace environment.
 Rather, 360 feedback should be used to provide direction for a developmental plan for the employee.
 Employees will feel more receptive to the feedback when they know it’s intended to encourage their growth.

 In a performance appraisal, a manager evaluates whether an employee has met particular goals defined at the start of the appraisal period.
-Both the manager and the employee know what these goals are, and in the evaluation, they focus on discussing whether they were met.
+Both the manager and the employee know what these goals are, and will discuss in the evaluation whether they were met.
 In other words, a performance appraisal focuses highly on achievements, which tend to be based on measurable data.
 The manager aims to look objectively at the facts to determine whether an employee has met certain goals.

 In a 360 review, all participants don’t necessarily understand the goals of the person they are evaluating.
 They’re not directly stating how well certain goals or objectives were met.
 Rather, they’re answering a broad range of questions that collectively help define an employee’s strengths and target areas for improvement.